 When functions are transformed on the outside of the part, you move the function up and down and do the “regular” math, as we’ll see in the examples below.
-These are vertical transformations.
+These are vertical transformations or translations.

 Here are the rules and examples of when functions are transformed on the “outside” (notice that the y values are affected).
 The t-charts include the points (ordered pairs) of the original parent functions, and also the transformed or shifted points.